GoogleCloudPlatform/terraformer/README.md

 terraformer import aws --resources=ec2_instance,ebs --filter=Type=ec2_instance;Name=tags.costCenter;Value=20000:'20001:1' --regions=eu-west-1
 ```
 Will work as same as example above with a change the filter will be applicable only to `ec2_instance` resources.

+#### SQS queues retrieval

+Terraformer uses AWS [ListQueues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ListQueues.html) API call to fetch available queues.
+The API is able to return only up to 1000 queues and an additional name prefix should be passed to filter the list results.
+It's possible to pass `QueueNamePrefix` parameter by environmental variable `SQS_PREFIX`.

 ### Use with Azure